uci-inf-133/a1-portfolio-michhn17/readme.txt

 (a) Basic features

-<<<<<<< HEAD
-Iadded images, all with alt attributes.
+I added images, all with alt attributes.
-Iaddded appropriate headings and paragraph texts.
+I addded appropriate headings and paragraph texts.
-Ihave used semantic HTML tages, along with a footer.
+I have used semantic HTML tages, along with a footer.

 (b) CSS features